wp-plugins/thesis-openhook/readme.txt

 = Why can't I edit my custom files with OpenHook? =

-Prior to version 2.3, OpenHook provided panels for editing custom CSS & custom functions files.
+Prior to version 2.3, OpenHook provided panels for editing Thesis' custom CSS & custom functions files.
 Thesis now provides those features by default, and so there's no reason for OpenHook to provide the same thing.

 = Why can only certain users on my site access OpenHook? =

-Do to the powerful nature of OpenHook, access is restricted only to the highest level of users (i.e., those with the ability to delete other users).
+Do to the powerful nature of OpenHook, access is restricted only to the highest level of users (i.e., those with the authority to edit files from within WordPress).

 = What are the security risks involved in using OpenHook? =

 OpenHook is a powerful tool for customizing your site; however, with great power comes, ahem, great responsibility.
 You are able to use any (ANY!)
 PHP code within your OpenHook-managed customizations; any other administrators on your site with access to OpenHook can do the same.
 The freedom allowed means that database credentials could be displayed, your database could be deleted, or your entire site could be defaced.
 These risks exist with the built-in theme and plugin file editor present in WordPress as well as with directly having access to your theme's custom functions file.
 Therefore, while OpenHook certainly can be dangerous, if you have only trusted administrators on your site, you have nothing to worry about.

-== Upgrade Notice ==

-= 3.4 =
-**If you are updating from 2.x.x, be sure to visit the Settings -> OpenHook page immediately after updating in order to upgrade your settings to the new schema.**

 == Changelog ==

+= 4.0 =
+* [feature] Now supporting Headway theme hooks!
+* [feature] Shortcodes manager introduced!
+* [feature] Users can now choose whether all hook panels are displayed or just one at a time
+* [shortcode] PHP - Arbitrary PHP code in your posts!
+(Admin users only.)
+* [shortcode] Email - Encodes email addresses for use in posts to thrwart harvesters
+* [shortcode] Global - Take advantage of custom fields on a draft post to create a library of strings which may be used in any post
+* [improved] Various code optimizations

 = 3.4 =
 * [feature] OpenBox - a box added to Thesis 2's box management, allowing for arbitrary code in Thesis 2's skin editor